 INTRODUCTION

 The well-known adage, “The solution to pollution is dilution,” highlights the coherent link between poor air quality and persistent Cold-Air Pools (CAPs), namely the lack of dilution.
 CAPs are stably stratified air masses that form in mountain valleys and basins by near surface cooling, warming aloft, or both.
 Their stratification limits vertical mixing (e.g. dilution) and the flanking topography prevents horizontal advection (e.g. stagnation).
-As a result, the longer a CAP persist the greater the buildup of anthropogenic and biogenic emissions.
+As a result, the longer a CAP persists the greater the buildup of anthropogenic and biogenic emissions.